-The City Council of the City of Oxnard adopted the City’s HCD-required 2013-2021 Housing Element on October 10, 2017 (Resolution 15,060).
+The City Council of the City of Oxnard adopted the City’s HCD-required 2013-2021 Housing Element (PDF) on October 10, 2017 (Resolution 15,060).
 The 2013-2021 Housing Element provides housing and affordability information for the City, uses an HCD-assigned target of 7,301 new units as a new housing goal, and establishes 31 implementing programs to be administered by various City departments.
 Eight Housing Element programs directly involve requirements, incentives, or financial assistance for affordable housing.

 Below is a brief summary of five programs related to new housing development with links to detailed documentation, instructions, links, and contacts for more information.

 Program 3: All-Affordable Housing Opportunity Program (AAHOP)

 Program 31: City-Owned Sites

 Specific parcels and groups of parcels are identified in the 2013-2021 Housing Element as AAHOP sites where the allowed number of housing units is higher than what is otherwise allowed by zoning if all new units were deed-restricted as affordable.
 AAHOP sites are listed here and shown on this map.
 The AAHOP list and map are updated once a year.
 AAHOP details are outlined in the Oxnard Municipal Code Chapter 16, Sections 16-420A to 16-420H.
 Direct AAHOP questions to Planning staff at (805) 385-7858